nextguys/lively-next-relaunch/explanation/modules.md

 ### Scope

 The first area of concern are evaluation scopes.
 In `JavaScript` a scope is defined syntactically but cannot be accessed easily programmatically after the fact, especially not in the browser.
-For instance, evaluating variable declaration like `var foo = "bar";` manually will not populate some kind of local namespace.
-Likewise, we cannot access variables from other scopes unless we have them explicitly stored away in a dedicated object.
+For instance, evaluating variable declaration like `var foo = "bar";` manually will simply populate the namespace the evaluation took place in.
+So we can not actually control which namespace the variables are populating.
+Likewise, we cannot access variables from other scopes unless we have them explicitly stored away in a dedicated object that we can pass around or access globally.

 This is especially troubling when considering tools like the **Workspace** or the **System Browser**, where we operate on a module scope and would like to have the ability to flexibly evaluate expressions within the context of the module.
 To alleviate that, `lively.next` provides a scope capturing transpilation for modules that is transparent to the user.
 It covers: